-Is there a stovetop version of this Brunswick Stew recipe?
+Is there a stovetop version of this slow cooker recipe?

 Yes!
 You can use cooked or leftover pulled pork, chicken, or beef for the stovetop version.
 Saute your vegetables, and then add the pulled meat and other ingredients.
 Then simmer for 30 minutes.